User670/techmino-dictionary-converter/README.md

 Headings have to be `# text` format, not `# text #` nor `text\n====`.

+Code blocks have to use three backticks, not indent 4 spaces.
 The three backticks for a code block must be on their own line.

 Lists can use `-`, `+` or `*`.